Patrick Powell is FOX 11's Chief Meteorologist. His forecasts can be found on FOX 11 News at Five and FOX 11 News at Nine.

 Specializing in mesoscale meteorology (severe weather), Patrick also chased tornadoes from 1992-2004.
 For three of those years he was sub-contracted by an engineering firm and the Department of Commerce to chase tornadoes and deploy instruments ahead of tornadic thunderstorms.
 He estimates that he has personally seen at least twenty tornadoes over the years, including four tornadoes in two hours in 1999.
 Patrick also chased the storm that produced the largest hail on record in the United States.

-Patrick is not only a full member of the American Meteorological Society but he serves on the Board of Broadcast Meteorology for the AMS.
+Patrick is not only a full member of the American Meteorological Society but he served on the Board of Broadcast Meteorology for the AMS.
 In 2006 he upgraded his old AMS Seal of Approval to the new Certified Broadcast Meteorologist Seal of Approval.
 This new Seal tries to uphold the scientific standards for meteorologists on television.
 It requires a B.S. in Meteorology, continuing education, and passing a rigorous test.
 Patrick is also on the committee the reviews this test for the AMS.